MohammadQasim5359/Python-Projects/README.md

 # Python-Projects
-The projects that I created when I was learning how to code with Python All the little projects to the final one with object oriented programming.
+The projects that I created when I was learning how to code with Python.
+These projects start from very basic programs to the final project that simulates a hospital management system that utilizes object-oriented programming.